AstroPathJHU/AstroPathPipeline/astropath/hpfs/mergeloop/MaSS/README.md

      - e.g. PD1(650) may co-expresses predominantly with CD8 (540) and FoxP3 (570), add 540,570 to this input for PD1
    - *Lineage markers*: input the opal dyes of **other Lineage marker(s)** that will be allowed to co-express with the specified marker
      - e.g. if CD8+ (540) - FoxP3+ (570) cells are accepted; in the CD8 row add “570” for FoxP3 and in the FoxP3 row add “540” for CD8
-7. ```SegmentationStatus[int]```: This is a numeric value; 1-X for the different types of segmentation that may exist, each marker with the same number should be processed with the same cell segmentation algorithm in inform
+7. ```SegmentationStatus[int]```: This is a numeric value; 1-X for the different types of segmentation that may exist, each marker with the same number should be processed with the same cell segmentation algorithm in inForm®
    - e.g. for a specified panel all markers may have the same segmentation and would have (1)s except Tumor which would have (2)s
    -	The primary segmentation (1) should be the more reliable algorithm and usually correspond to smaller cells
    -	“Other” cells will be defined by the primary segmentation (1)